Elias Díaz Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks first in the league.

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Braves have a 3.78 team ERA that ranks sixth among all MLB pitching staffs.

-- Braves pitchers combine to allow 74 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Braves pitchers combine to rank 12th in baseball in home runs given up (75 total, 1.1 per game).

-- Elder makes the start for the Braves, his 14th of the season.
-He is 4-1 with a 2.69 ERA and 65 strikeouts in 77 2/3 innings pitched.
+- Morton (5-6) takes the mound for the Braves in his 14th start of the season.
+He's put together a 3.60 ERA in 75 2/3 innings pitched, with 85 strikeouts.

-- The right-hander's most recent time out came on Sunday against the Washington Nationals, when he tossed 5 1/3 innings, surrendering five earned runs while allowing eight hits.
+- In his most recent time out on Monday against the Detroit Tigers, the right-hander tossed 5 2/3 scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.